ambrosia0715/math-mind/mathmind/README.md

 ### First-time setup checklist

 1. Configure Firebase for each platform (Android/iOS/web) and include the generated config files.
+2. In the Firebase console, enable the *Email/Password* and *Google* authentication providers.
+For web builds, add your host to the authorized domains and configure the Google OAuth client.
-2. Ensure Developer Mode is enabled on Windows for symlink support when targeting desktop.
+3. Ensure Developer Mode is enabled on Windows for symlink support when targeting desktop.
-3. If RevenueCat is not yet configured, leave `REVENUECAT_KEY` blank—the subscription UI will stay in a mock state.
+4. If RevenueCat is not yet configured, leave `REVENUECAT_KEY` blank - the subscription UI will stay in a mock state.
-4. Test OpenAI connectivity by starting a lesson; fallback explanations are generated when the API key is missing.
+5. Test OpenAI connectivity by starting a lesson; fallback explanations are generated when the API key is missing.

 ## Next Steps